jaidetree/lein-rebl-example/README.md

 ### Dev Profile

 You may want to only include access to the REBL jar while in development.
-Below is one of many ways to achieve this.
+Below is one of many ways to achieve this:

 ```clj
 (defproject rebl-test "0.1.0-SNAPSHOT"